Long Term Effects of Alcohol

 In men: Excessive drinking leads to impotence (lowered libido/sex drive) and infertility.

 Drinking alcohol when pregnant can seriously damage the development of the unborn baby.

 Alcohol interferes with the body’s ability to absorb calcium.
 As a result, your bones become weak and thin (osteoporosis).

 Alcohol is high in calories and the alcohol in a drink contains almost as many calories as fat.
 The average bottle of wine contains 600 calories while four pints of average strength lager contains 640.
 The recommended daily calorie intake of an adult is 2000 calories.

 Alcohol dehydrates your body and your skin.
 It also widens blood vessels, causing your skin to look red or blotchy.
 Yikes!

-People may think that alcohol helps them cope with difficult situations and emotions, and that it reduces stress or relieves anxiety, but alcohol is in fact associated with a range of mental health problems including depression, anxiety, risk-taking behaviour, personality disorders and schizophrenia.
+People may think that alcohol helps them cope with difficult situations and emotions and that it reduces stress or relieves anxiety, but alcohol is in fact associated with a range of mental health problems including depression, anxiety, risk-taking behavior, personality disorders, and schizophrenia.

 Alcohol has also been linked to suicide.
 The Mental Health Foundation reports that:

 - 65% of suicides have been linked to excessive drinking;